 Our team recently enjoyed supporting the annual Fore the Flames Golf Tournament benefiting Eastern Mennonite School at Heritage Oaks Golf Course.
 The fresh air and change of scenery allowed us a wonderful day of building connections with our community, team building, and most importantly, having fun!
 As an event sponsor, we had a great time gathering a team to golf as well as overseeing the refreshment cart and checking on participants.
 It was a wonderful day well-spent amongst many of our community partners and friends.

-In addition to supporting the golf tournament, Maggie recently volunteered to judge the annual Lego Expo Event at Explore More Discovery Museum.
+In addition to supporting the golf tournament, we recently volunteered to judge the annual Lego Expo Event at Explore More Discovery Museum.
 This year’s theme was creating Lego models of “transportation” and it was a rewarding experience judging their creations.
 The little minds sure did come up with big ideas and we loved supporting our budding innovators!

 Gaines Group Architect Paul was spotlighted this month for his involvement in coaching soccer and supporting his daughter’s girl scout troop in Charlottesville.
 Below is a picture of Paul with his family and an article highlighting their community involvement.